khornberg/bible.math.js/README.md

 Exmple:
 Subtract 10 verses from 2 John 7
 ```
-var ref1 = {bookIndex: 62, chapter: 0, verse: 7, chapter1: 0, verse1: 7, chapter2: -1, verse2: -1};
+var ref1 = {bookIndex: 62, chapter: 1, verse: 7, chapter1: 1, verse1: 7, chapter2: -1, verse2: -1};
-var result = bible.subtract(ref1, 10); // returns {bookIndex: 61, chapter: 0, verse: 7, chapter1: 4, verse1: 19, chapter2: -1, verse2: -1}
+var result = bible.subtract(ref1, 10);
+ref.toString(); // returns "1 John 5:19"
 ```
-The chapter and verse of the returned object remain unchanged.
-Chapter1 and verse1 are the next chapter and verse.
+Keys chapter and verse of the returned object remain unchanged.
+Chapter1 and verse1 are the correct chapter and verse.
-The returned object is 1 John 5:19 (bookIndex 61, chapter1 4, verse1 19).

-Subtracting a number of verses from the reference that equals zero, returns the previous chapter's last verse.
-This works across books as well.
+If subtracting a number of verses from the reference equals zero, then the last verse of the preceding chapter is returned.
-In the example above, if seven verses are subtracted, a reference to 1 John 5:21 is returned.
+For example, if seven verses are subtracted from 2 John 1:7, then a reference to 1 John 5:21 is returned.

 #### Distance
 `bible.distance(reference1, *reference2) // returns javascript object with chapters and verses`